piranha/gostatic/README.md

 - `ignore` - ignore file.

 - `rename <new-name>` - rename a file to `new-name`.
 New name can contain `*`, then it will be replaced with whatever `*` captured in path match.
+Right now rename touches **whole** path, so be careful (you may need to include whole path in rename pattern) - *this may change in future*.

 - `directorify` - rename a file from `whatever/name.html` to
   `whatever/name/index.html`.